-Once you have completed your education and started work, your plan and your entitlement to benefits will end automatically when all your covers end, which will normally be on your 65th birthday.
+Your plan and your entitlement to benefits will end automatically when all your covers end, which will normally be on your 65th birthday.
 However, you can choose any age between 55 and 65, if it better suits your needs.
 If your long term career plans change after your plan has started, you can reduce the age when your cover stops by giving us advance notice.